roto93/react-native-neat-date-picker/README.md

 This is my first open source.<br>
 Therefore, I expect there are lots of improvements that could be done.<br>
-Any Suggestions or contributions would be very appreciated. <br>
+Any suggestions or contributions would be very appreciated. <br>
 Feel free to contact me by 2roto93Stark@gmail.com.<br>